Algure/Cracker-/README.md

 # Cracker-
-This algorithm processes any equation of one variable in form of a string and computes the value.
-Based on an algorithm developed long ago in java to process any mathematical expression accepted by some of the most advanced calculators.will be putting that up soon.
-But cracker's ultimate function is named "crack1" and it requires 2 parameters both strings.
-The first is a String of a linear equation of one variable with an "=" sign and then a String of the independent variable (character).certain alphabets can't be used as variables such as 'a, x,l, s, ' and a few others since the whole algorithm is based on string processing so I suggest you stick with 'g d m q and r' .
-Both classes must however be used in the same package:Mycalc and cracker.
-Cracker's functions are however all static for obvious reasons (It's Java).
+This algorithm resolves linear equations with 1 unknown.
+Cracker's ultimate function is named "crack1" and it requires 2 parameters- both strings.
+The first is a String of a linear equation of one unknown which must have an "=" sign and then a String of the independent variable (character).

+The whole algorithm is based on string processing.
+Hence, certain alphabets can't be used as variables - 'a, x,l, s, '.

+Suggested variables are 'g d m q and r'.

+Cracker's functions are all static for obvious reasons (It's Java).
 A sample of the test is found in cracker's main function.

         String equation="2+3m=5";// this line assigns the equation